What Size AC Do I Need in Austin? (Why Most Systems Are Wrong)

 Despite the availability of proper calculations, oversized systems are still extremely common.

-In our experience, this happens for several reasons:
+This happens for several reasons:

 Contractors relying on outdated rule-of-thumb sizing